 For instance, what one member of the team might be struggling with could be a piece of cake for another.
 At times it is all about perspectives.
 And teammates can give effective ideas without even having adequate knowledge in a particular field.

 Each member must have access to the knowledge about the tasks other team members are engaged in.
-This is especially helpful when the duplicity of tasks is a possibility.
+This is where using free task software can prove to be incredibly useful.
+It’s especially helpful when the duplicity of tasks is a possibility.

 Planning is synonymous with management.
 Teamwork involves division of tasks.
 The crux lies in assigning them in a way that it is easy to follow and keep track of.